YosefLab/Compass/docs_source/source/install.rst

 Installing Cplex
 ****************

-CPLEX is an optimization engine that COMPASS uses and it must be installed from IBM.
+Compass relies on CPLEX, an optimization engine developed by IBM and free for academic use.
 In particular Compass uses its Python API (distinct from Docplex).

+CPLEX needs to be installed directly from IBM.
 We note that it may be simpler to download the installation files locally and SCP/File Transfer them over to the corresponding server.